blueburrito24/obsidiannotes/Thoughts.md

 [How to do crt effect](https://youtu.be/bbv9ILqdC4k) [How to do effect glitch](https://youtu.be/RARDzBmWdfE) Gotta figure out how to do these in clipchamp
+Could do the clock tick sfx with a watermark of a clock ticking, it ticks really fast then ticks backwards and slows down to the tick of the edit with a Minecraft eating sfx when it finishes setting the tick speed (because burrito).
 26.12.25